DenoPlayground/Template/README.md

 This is a template for a Deno module.

+## Folder/File Structure:

-All source code gets stored under the `src` directory. e2e tests are stored under the e2e_tests folder.
-The `mod.ts` file serves as interface for functions which are provided by the module.
-The `cli.ts` file serves as interface for functions which should be executed directly for the module.
+- `mod.ts` - File for functions which are provided by the module.
+- `cli.ts` - File for functions which should be executed directly for the module.
+- `src/` - Directory for storing all source code.
+- `e2e_tests/` - Directory for storing all End to end tests.